Bottle7/brandon-bouchard-IS24-full-stack-competition-req97073/README.md

 ```

 ### Spin up product containers with Docker
-Run the following command, in your terminal/command line interface, from this directory on your local machine
+Run the following command, in your terminal/command line interface, from this directory on your local machine:
 ```
 docker-compose up --build
 ```